Balance Bike or a Scooter? Which One Should I Get?

 Make Sure You Buy The Right Size

 The same goes for a scooter.
 A child will be much more inclined to use a scooter if it's the right size for them.
 The handlebars should come up to around waist high.
 Any higher and it will be difficult to control.
 Any lower and the user will be hunched over.
-For young children (around 2 years old) I really recommend the mini micro scooter with an obar (this handle is a lot smaller than other handles and it will be easier for little children to control).
+For young children (around 2 years old) I really recommend the mini micro scooter deluxe (the lowest height on this scooter is 44cm which makes it easier for little children to control.

 What Happens When They Get Tired